jh-hartley/aida-facet-inference/docs/01_getting_started/02_architecture.md

 - **similarity_search/**: Implements similarity search over embeddings, with caching and service abstractions.
 - **csv_ingestion/**: Handles CSV ingestion, parsing, and batch processing using processors and UoW.
 - **prompts/**: Manages prompt templates and prompt engineering for LLMs.
-- **performance_analysis/**: Tools and scripts for analyzing and visualizing model performance.
+- **performance_analysis/**: Tools and scripts for analysing and visualising model performance.
 - **data_analysis/**: Data loaders and evaluators for ground truth and prediction analysis.

 ### Infrastructure Layer (`src/core/infrastructure/`)